 Fr Michael Campion

 Fr Campion has been Parish Priest of the Holy Name, Jesmond since the end of August 2013.
+He was accompanied to Jesmond by his rescue dog, a Jack Russell cross, who answers enthusiastically to the name Chablis.

 A native of Rathdowney, County Laois, Ireland, Michael John Campion was born in 1950 and educated at Cistercian College, Roscrea.
 He studied for the priesthood at St Kieran’s College, Kilkenny and was ordained priest at St Mary’s Cathedral, Kilkenny, in 1975.